 Lettuce

-Lettuce is an annual plant of the family Asteraceae.
-It is most often grown as a leaf vegetable, but sometimes for its stem and seeds.
-Lettuce is most often used for salads, although it is also seen in other kinds of food, such as soups, sandwiches and wraps; it can also be grilled.
-One variety, celtuce (asparagus lettuce), is grown for its stems, which are eaten either raw or cooked.
+Lettuce is an annual plant of the family Asteraceae mostly grown as a leaf vegetable.
+The leaves are most often used raw in green salads, although lettuce is also seen in other kinds of food, such as sandwiches, wraps and soups; it can also be grilled.
+Its stem and seeds are sometimes used; celtuce (asparagus lettuce) is one variety grown for its stems, which are eaten either raw or cooked.
 In addition to its main use as a leafy green, it has also gathered religious and medicinal significance over centuries of human consumption.
 Europe and North America originally dominated the market for lettuce, but by the late 20th century the consumption of lettuce had spread throughout the world.
-As of 2021[update], world production of lettuce and chicory was 27 million tonnes, 53 percent of which came from China.
+As of 2021[update], world production of lettuce (and chicory) was 27 million tonnes, 53 percent of which came from China.
 Lettuce was originally farmed by the ancient Egyptians, who transformed it from a plant whose seeds were used to obtain oil into an important food crop raised for its succulent leaves and oil-rich seeds.
 Lettuce spread to the Greeks and Romans; the latter gave it the name lactuca, from which the English lettuce is derived.
 By 50 AD, many types were described, and lettuce appeared often in medieval writings, including several herbals.
 The 16th through 18th centuries saw the development of many varieties in Europe, and by the mid-18th century, cultivars were described that can still be found in modern gardens.

 Source: Wikipedia